-According to the Substance Abuse and Mental Health Services Administration (SAMHSA) Trauma and Justice Strategic Initiative, the following key principles of trauma-informed care should serve as a guide for all health care providers and staff:
+According to the Substance Abuse and Mental Health Services Administration (SAMHSA) Trauma and Justice Strategic Initiative, the following key principles of trauma-informed care should serve as a guide for all health care clinical team members:

-- 1. Establish the physical and emotional safety of patients and staff. - When appointments are made, staff can ask patients if there is anything their provider needs to know to make their upcoming visit more comfortable. - When the patient arrives, inform them about any anticipated wait times and, when possible, provide a private setting for completing the ACE screening. - 2.
-Build trust between providers and patients. - Provide a clear description of the purpose of ACE screening and how the responses will inform the provider's assessment and a joint treatment plan. - Approach patients who have experienced ACEs or other adversities with non-judgmental support. - Train all providers and staff on how to recognize patient strengths and experiences and build upon them. - Trauma-informed care training for staff should also include best practices for preventing vicarious traumatization, compassion fatigue, and burnout.
+- 1. Establish the physical and emotional safety of patients and staff. - When appointments are made, staff can ask patients if there is anything the clinical team member needs to know to make their upcoming visit more comfortable. - When the patient arrives, inform them about any anticipated wait times and, when possible, provide a private setting for completing the ACE screening.

-- 3. Recognize and respond to the signs and symptoms of trauma exposure on physical and mental health. - Providers should familiarize themselves with the range of AAHCs including asthma, obesity, cardiovascular disease, and mental health disorders. - Supplementing the treatment plan with patient education on how to recognize and respond to the role that past or present stressors may be playing in their current health condition(s) is an important part of trauma-informed care. - Specific and evidence-based interventions for mitigating the toxic stress response (known as "buffering" supports) include enhancing supportive relationships, regular moderate physical activity, nutritional strategies, promotion of sleep hygiene and treatment of sleep disorders, mindfulness, and mental health care, including psychotherapy, psychiatric care, and/or substance use disorder treatment, if indicated. - 4.
-Promote patient-centered, evidence-based care. - Providers should consult evidence-based clinical guidelines for best practices in trauma-informed care and addressing toxic stress. - For resources on trauma-informed care, visit ACEsAware.org/TIC. - All providers and staff should receive information and resources on how to practice trauma-informed care and offer evidence-based toxic stress interventions. - 5.
-Ensure provider and patient collaboration by bringing patients into the treatment process and discussing mutually agreed upon goals for treatment. - Use motivational interviewing techniques to engage patients in discussions about their priorities, preferences, and goals to inform a jointly-formulated treatment plan. - Train all providers and staff on how to assess for, recognize, and integrate patient strengths and experiences into the treatment plan.
-Healing happens through supportive relationships and shared decision-making.
+- 2. Build trust between clinical team members and patients. - Provide a clear description of the purpose of ACE screening and how the responses will inform the clinical team member's assessment and a joint treatment plan. - Approach patients who have experienced ACEs or other adversities with non-judgmental support. - Train all clinical team members on how to recognize patient strengths and experiences and build upon them. - Trauma-informed care training for staff should also include best practices for preventing vicarious traumatization, compassion fatigue, and burnout. - Recognize and respond to the signs and symptoms of trauma exposure on physical and mental health. - Clinical team members should familiarize themselves with the range of ACE-Associated Health Conditions (AAHCs) -including asthma, obesity, cardiovascular disease, and mental health disorders. - Supplementing the treatment plan with patient education on how to recognize and respond to the role that past or present stressors may be playing in their current health condition(s) is an important part of trauma-informed care. - Specific and evidence-based interventions for mitigating the toxic stress response (known as "buffering" supports) include enhancing supportive relationships, regular moderate physical activity, nutritional strategies, promotion of sleep hygiene and treatment of sleep disorders, mindfulness, experiencing nature, and mental health care, including psychotherapy, psychiatric care, and/or substance use disorder treatment, if indicated.

-- 6. Provide care that is sensitive to the patient's racial, ethnic, and cultural background, sexual orientation, and gender identity. - Establish policies, practices, and processes that are responsive to the diverse needs of patients. - Provide patients with language-appropriate resources, ask for patient information in lesbian, gay, bisexual, transgender, and queer/questioning (LGBTQ+) community inclusive ways. - Take cultural perspectives into account to ensure that patients understand and are comfortable with the care they receive.
+- Promote patient-centered, evidence-based care. - Clinical team members should consult evidence-based clinical guidelines for best practices in trauma-informed care and addressing toxic stress. - For resources on trauma-informed care, visit ACEsAware.org/TIC. - All clinical team members should receive information and resources on how to practice trauma-informed care and offer evidence-based toxic stress interventions. - 5.
+Ensure clinical team member and patient collaboration by bringing patients into the treatment process and discussing mutually agreed upon goals for treatment. - Use motivational interviewing techniques to engage patients in discussions about their priorities, preferences, and goals to inform a jointly-formulated treatment plan. - Train all clinical team members on how to assess for, recognize, and integrate patient strengths and experiences into the treatment plan.
+Healing happens through supportive relationships and shared decision-making. - 6.
+Provide care that is sensitive to the patient's racial, ethnic, and cultural background, sexual orientation, and gender identity. - Establish policies, practices, and processes that are responsive to the diverse needs of patients. - Provide patients with language-appropriate resources, ask for patient information in lesbian, gay, bisexual, transgender, and queer/questioning (LGBTQ+) community inclusive ways. - Take cultural perspectives into account to ensure that patients understand and are comfortable with the care they receive.